 - A. All policies subject to these requirements shall be included in one of the groups defined by paragraphs 1, 2 or 3.
 The company may elect to exclude one or more groups of policies from the stochastic reserve calculation and the deterministic reserve calculation if the exclusion tests determined pursuant to section 6 are passed.
 The minimum reserve equals the sum of: - 1.
 For the group of policies that pass both the stochastic exclusion and the deterministic exclusion test: the aggregate net premium reserve for those policies. - 2.
-For the group of policies that pass the stochastic exclusion test but do not pass the deterministic exclusion test: the aggregate net premium reserve plus the excess, if any, of the deterministic reserve determined pursuant to Section 4 over the aggregate net premium reserve for those policies reduced by any deferred premium assetdue and deferred premium asset held on account of those policies. - 3.
-For the group of policies that fail the stochastic exclusion test, and for the group of policies not subject to the exclusion tests: the aggregate net premium reserve plus the excess, if any, of the greater of the deterministic reserve determined pursuant to Section 4 and the stochastic reserve determined pursuant to Section 5 over the aggregate net premium reserve for those policies reduced by any deferred premium asset held on account of those policies.
+For the group of policies that pass the stochastic exclusion test but do not pass the deterministic exclusion test: the aggregate net premium reserve plus the excess, if any, of the deterministic reserve determined pursuant to Section 4 over the quantity (A-B) where A = the aggregate net premium reserve for those policies, reduced by and B = any deferred premium assetdue and deferred premium asset held on account of those policies. - 3.
+For the group of policies that fail the stochastic exclusion test, and for the group of policies not subject to the exclusion tests: the aggregate net premium reserve plus the excess, if any, of the greater of the deterministic reserve determined pursuant to Section 4 and the stochastic reserve determined pursuant to Section 5 over the quantity (A-B) where A = the aggregate net premium reserve for those policies. and B = any deferred premium asset due and deferred premium asset held on account of those policies.